-Use Your Exhaust Fans According to the Minneapolis StarTribune's FixIt column, "Another way to increase ventilation is to operate bath and kitchen exhaust fans part of every day to expel excess" moisture.
+Use Your Exhaust Fans According to the now defunct Minneapolis StarTribune's FixIt column, "Another way to increase ventilation is to operate bath and kitchen exhaust fans part of every day to expel excess" moisture.
 This is in addition to the time the exhaust fans are used when bathing and cooking.
 Be sure that exhaust fans blow directly outside and not into attic space."

 Seal All Joints The University Of Wisconsin's AboutTheHouse suggests, "A temporary solution may be to carefully seal all the joints of the prime window where the sashes meet the frame with rope caulk, which is removable in the spring.
 Alternately, you could install a plastic film over the windows, making sure to wrap it around the frame.
 In the spring, remove the sashes and check the weatherstripping.
 The manufacturer should be able to supply you with replacement weatherstripping, if needed."

 Open The Curtains/Blinds PGT Industries has several suggestions, including "Opening drapes and blinds, allowing air to circulate against windows."
 This one is tricky because we like to keep the curtains closed at night for privacy and insulation, but I'm willing to give it a try.